Credit card fees are often talked about, yet rarely properly understood. How are these fees affecting your credit card spendings? Read on to find out!

 The short answer is YouTrip, multi-currency mobile wallet that allows you to pay in over 150 currencies with no fees.
 Plus, you’re able to lock in the best exchange rates for your desired currencies and store them for as long as you like, protecting you against exchange rate fluctuations.
 Check out our guide on how to save on your online shopping by monitoring currency exchange rates to learn more!

 Get started on smarter foreign currency spending now with YouTrip!
-Sign up now with promo code <BLOG5> to get S$5 in your account upon activation.
+Sign up now!
 For more great guides like this, join our Telegram Community (@YouTripSquad) and subscribe to our free weekly newsletter here or down below!